geeknik/my-awesome-stars/topics.md

 ## bugbounty

+- [RAJANAGORI/Nightingale](https://github.com/RAJANAGORI/Nightingale) - It's a Docker Environment for Pentesting which having all the required tool for VAPT.
+- [aaaguirrep/offensive-docker](https://github.com/aaaguirrep/offensive-docker) - Offensive Docker is an image with the more used offensive tools to create an environment easily and quickly to launch assessment to the targets.
 - [umair9747/4oFour](https://github.com/umair9747/4oFour) - A tech enumeration toolkit focused on 404 Not found pages.
 - [m8sec/subscraper](https://github.com/m8sec/subscraper) - Subdomain and target enumeration tool built for offensive security testing
 - [0xPugal/One-Liners](https://github.com/0xPugal/One-Liners) - A collection of one-liners for bug bounty hunting.